Welcome to today's edition of the Rush 24-7 podcast.

 And here's Obama working with the UN behind the backs of his own countrymen and his own Congress in order to get it done outside the treaty process.

-The Obama agenda never, ever goes on vacation.
+Ladies and gentlemen, the Obama agenda never, ever goes on vacation.

-The Obama agenda never slows down.
+The Obama agenda never, ever slows down.

 The Obama agenda doesn't even have very much in its way.